civio/medicamentalia/_articles/vaccines/anti-vaccines.en.md

 El Salvador passed a law ruling that all children must present their immunization records in order to begin school.
 The director of the Ministry of Health's immunization programme admits that, in practice, they would not deny an unvaccinated child their schooling, as this would create a barrier to another basic right - education.
 However, they can take advantage of this scheme to encourage families to ensure that children's immunization records are up to date.

 <div class="container-right">
-{% include video-container.html videoid="uz075xQ1w28" credit="Video: Manuel Penados." %}
+{% include video-container.html videoid="uz075xQ1w28" title="Eduardo Suárez, Immunization Director, El Salvador." credit="Video: Manuel Penados." %}
 </div>

 Eduardo Suárez explains his stance from an office filled with face masks (in case someone falls ill), whilst enthusiastically defending vaccination, not just in childhood, but throughout our lifetime.
 He admits that he sometimes has to force colleagues at the ministry to get vaccinated and condemns the Latin American media for using the term "vaccinate” as a **synonym of something negative**, compulsory and unpleasant.
 This makes it impossible to educate, says Suárez.